IgniteUI/igniteui-docfx/en/components/drop-down.md

 </igx-drop-down>
 ```

-To configure the multi-level drop down to behave as a menu, set the [ISelectionEventArgs]({environment:angularApiUrl}/interfaces/iselectioneventargs.html) interface [cancel]({environment:angularApiUrl}/interfaces/iselectioneventargs.html#cancel) member to **true** in the [selectionChanging]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#selectionChanging) event handler.
-Also, to handle the selection and prevent closing the drop down when selecting a non-selectable item, use the `MultiLevelService`'s `handleSelection` and `handleClosing` methods.
+To configure the multi-level drop down to behave as a menu, you need to handle the [selectionChanging]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#selectionChanging) event of all drop downs in the hierarchy and cancel the default behavior.
+Then, in order to handle the selection properly you could use the `MultiLevelService`'s `handleSelection` method and in order to prevent closing the drop down when clicking on a menu item, use the `MultiLevelService`'s `handleClosing` methods.

 ```ts
 @ViewChildren(IgxDropDownComponent, { read: IgxDropDownComponent })